 A communication strategy should be designed and implemented targeting the travelling public and the crew, defining the messages, the appropriate communication means and timing.
-The communication plan should cover processes related to ticketing, at pre-arrival, at the terminal, on board, as well as the procedures in case of a COVID-19 event.
+The communication plan should cover processes related to ticketing, vaccination and testing requirements, protocols for pre-arrival, terminal, on board, as well as the procedures in case of a COVID-19 event.